ISL: Kerala Blasters set to sign Ivan Vukomanovic as head coach

 "Many different circumstances negatively affected results, but we underperformed more than expected.
 I hear different opinions about the cycle of coach, etc. but ultimately, this team did not play to the best of their abilities.
 The club and its supporters should not compromise on this."

 Ahead of the ISL season 8, Kerala have let go of Rohit Kumar and have signed Sanjeev Stalin and Ruivah Hormipam.
-Full-back Nishu Kumar and defender Sandeep Singh also signed extensions folllowing the conclusion of last season.
+Defenders Denechandra Meitei and Sandeep Singh have also extensions folllowing the conclusion of last season.